TAKE NOTE: The Library will be CLOSED on WEDNESDAY, MAY 15, 2019,

 About Our Library

-We also have some great library volunteers who will do their best to help you break down those brick walls with tools from the book shelves.
+We also have the services of 35+ volunteers who will do their best to help you break down those brick walls with tools from the book shelves.

 Library Lookup Services

 If you can't make it to the Library when it's open during normal operating hours, our GVGS Library Volunteers can look up specific information for you.
 Please understand that our volunteers will look up specific information in specific books that are in our Library.
 Our volunteers do lookups, not research, which can be quite time consuming.

 An example of a typical lookup request is: Please look in the "Abstract of Graves of Revoluntionary Patriots Vol. 1 A-D" by Patricia Law Hatcher for information about Kimber Barton who served in the Revoluntionary War in Virginia.
 I would like to have a copy of the title page and the page, or pages, containing information about Kimber Barton.